-Pfizer's termination of its research and license agreement with Catalyst will delay the closing of the Proposed Merger beyond the second quarter of this year.
-This delay will result in additional operating costs that could reduce the amount of the originally anticipated cash dividend to our stockholders in connection with the Proposed Merger.
+Pfizer's termination of its research and license agreement with Catalyst has delayed the originally anticipated schedule for the closing of the Proposed Merger from the second quarter of 2015 to the third quarter of 2015.
+This delay will result in additional operating costs that will reduce the amount of the originally anticipated cash dividend to our stockholders in connection with the Proposed Merger.
 The Pfizer termination may also have other effects on the Proposed Merger and the combined company's shareholders.

-As we reported on April 6, 2015, Catalyst notified Targacept on April 1, 2015, that Pfizer would be exercising its right to terminate in its entirety the June 29, 2009, research and license agreement between Catalyst and Wyeth LLC (a wholly owned subsidiary of Pfizer), which governs the development and commercialization of Catalyst's leading human Factor VIIa product candidate for the treatment of hemophilia and surgical bleeding indications, previously known as PF-05280602.
+As we reported on April 6, 2015, Catalyst notified Targacept on April 1, 2015, that Pfizer would be exercising its right to terminate in its entirety the June 29, 2009, research and license agreement between Catalyst and Wyeth LLC (a wholly owned subsidiary of Pfizer), which governs the development and commercialization of Catalyst's leading human Factor VIIa product candidate for the treatment of hemophilia and surgical bleeding indications, known as CB 813d/PF-05280602.
 On April 2, 2015, Pfizer provided Catalyst with its formal written notice of termination of the research and license agreement.

-We are continuing to review the implications of this event on the Proposed Merger.
-Among other things, this development will delay the previously anticipated closing date of the Proposed Merger, such that it will not occur during the second quarter of 2015.
-Given this delay and resulting incremental operating and merger-related legal and other costs, we now expect that the amount of cash that will be available for distribution to our shareholders as part of the Pre-Closing Cash Dividend could be lower than \$20 million.
-This development may also require the combined company to raise additional financing in the capital markets sooner than originally planned, resulting in additional dilution to the combined company's shareholders.
+This development has delayed the anticipated closing date of the Proposed Merger, from the second quarter of 2015 to the third quarter of 2015.
+Targacept had originally anticipated a cash dividend to its shareholders, prior to the closing of the merger, of approximately \$20.0 million.
+Given the delay in the closing date of the merger and associated operating costs incurred in the interim, the amount of this cash dividend is now likely to be approximately \$19.0 million.
+This development may also require the combined company to raise additional financing in the capital markets sooner than originally planned, resulting in additional dilution to the combined company's stockholders.